-- 1. Setup your SFTS account. - Click on the URL hyperlink provided in your third email. - You will be redirected to the SFTS site. - o If you are not redirected to SFTS site, it is accessible at: filetransfer.gov.bc.ca.
+- 1. Setup your SFTS account. - Click on the URL hyperlink provided in your third email. - You will be redirected to the SFTS site. - If you are not redirected to SFTS site, it is accessible at: filetransfer.gov.bc.ca.

 - 2. Enter your Username and Password. - These are provided in your third email. - 3.
 Change your SFTS account password. - You will be required to do this as soon as you login. - Follow the instructions provided to you after you login to SFTS for the first time. - After you change your password, select "Finish."
 This will redirect you to your STFS Inbox. - 4.
-Your records are now accessible. - o Records will be available in SFTS for 35 days. - You can download your records up to 5 times. - To download your records: - Click on the records package - Click on the Download button beside the file(s) - If your records are password protected, you will require a password to open the pdf document. - The password to open the pdf is located in your first email's Response Letter. - It is recommended that you download and save your records so you do not have to return to the SFTS each time to view. - 5.
-If your records are password protected, please consult your .pdf software's user manual on how to remove the password/encryption.
+Your records are now accessible. - Records will be available in SFTS for 35 days. - You can download your records up to 5 times. - To download your records: - Click on the records package - Click on the Download button beside the file(s) - If your records are password protected, you will require a password to open the pdf document. - The password to open the pdf is located in your first email's Response Letter. - It is recommended that you download and save your records so you do not have to return to the SFTS each time to view. - 5.
+If your records are password protected, please consult your .pdf software's user manual on how to remove the password/encryption. - 6.
+If your records are contained within a zipped file, you may need to download a zip program onto your computer in order to open and extract the records.
+There are free zip programs available to download, such as 7-Zip for Windows, or BetterZip for Mac.